MAYANK2264/ADV_INVENTORY_MGMT_SYS/ANDROID_BUILD_GUIDE_UPDATED.md

 If the workflow fails with "No files were found" errors:

 1. **Check the build logs**: Look for specific error messages in the "Build Debug APK" and "Build Release APK" steps
-2. **Verify APK location**: The "List APK files" step shows where APKs are being generated
+2. **Verify APK location**: The "List Debug APK files" and "List Release APK files" steps show where APKs are being generated
 3. **Java version issues**: Ensure the workflow is using Java 17 as specified
+4. **Clean build directory**: The workflow now includes `flutter clean` before each build to prevent conflicts

 ### Build Failures